 First Hawaiian currently intends that following the Merger, First Hawaiian will continue to operate ANB and American National as independent subsidiaries initially retaining their current respective names.
-On May 31, 1996, First Hawaiian and its subsidiaries completed their acquisitions (the "Branch Purchase Transactions") of 31 branches of U.S. Bancorp located in Oregon, Washington and Idaho, including four branches and a branch facility located in the State of Washington to be acquired by Pioneer (the "Washington Branches"), which were divested by U.S. Bancorp in connection with its merger with West One Bancorp.
+On May 31, 1996, First Hawaiian and its subsidiaries completed their acquisitions (the "Branch Purchase Transactions") of 31 branches of U.S. Bancorp located in Oregon, Washington and Idaho, including four branches and a branch facility located in the State of Washington Branches"), which were divested by U.S. Bancorp in connection with its merger with West One Bancorp.
 First Hawaiian currently expects that, at some time after completion of the Merger, the Washington Branches will be transferred to American National, which will then change its name to "Pacific One Bank, N.A.".